Belica, Međimurje County: Demographics

-A total of 3,134 people living in the municipality (or 98.68 percent) identified themselves as Croats during the 2011 census.
+A total of 2,779 people living in the municipality (98.48%) identified themselves as Croats during the 2021 census.

-The municipality is known for its agriculture, especially potato farming.
-There is even a monument dedicated to potato in Belica, unveiled in August 2007.
+Administration

+The current mayor of Belica is Petar Janušić (HNS) and the Belica Municipal Council consists of 13 seats.

+Culture

-There is also a kart circuit between Belica and the nearby village of Pribislavec, as well as a small sports airfield.
+There is a kart circuit between Belica and the nearby village of Pribislavec.
 Both Belica and Gardinovec have their own football clubs, NK BSK Belica and NK Radnički Gardinovec, who compete in local amateur leagues.